Who Must Plan?

 - Copy of the ordinance or resolution that indicates plan adoption.

-Use Manual 2: Planning Policies and Guidelines as a starting point.
+Use Manual 2: Planning Guidelines as a starting point.
 Sample plans and statewide recreational plans are available as resources.
 If you would like, staff can review your plan before adoption.

 Materials for plan eligibility should be submitted to RCO by e-mail or electronic access (Box.com, OneDrive, etc.).

 Plans are eligible for 6 years from the date of adoption.
 Check the links below to see if your organization already has an approved plan.

 The Department of Commerce administers the Growth Management Act and has many helpful publications.